 Southern Ontario Pest Control

-In our area we deal mainly with three types of roaches.
-They are Oriental, German and the Brown Banded cockroach (pictured below).
+In our area, we deal mainly with three types of roaches.
+They are Oriental, German and the Brown Banded cockroach (picture below).
 All of these are nocturnal type insects that prefer dark places.
-Roaches can come into your home in many different ways such as in boxes, groceries, used clothing and appliances.
+Roaches can come into your home in many different ways such as in boxes, groceries used clothing and appliances.

 The paste will continue to work in most situations for up to a year.
 It is widely used now in most food establishments and hospitals because it is so safe.

 Our goal is to completely eliminate all rodents.
 We use an Integrated Pest Management Program (IPM) which is a way of working smart with a comprehensive attack plan for maximum control with the least amount of risk to our customer and the environment.
 This involves identification to determine populations, or if there are sanitation issues and then implement and plan for a solution tailored to each home and property.

 Mice and Rats are Commensal rodents which are defined as sharing one’s table or food.
 They typically share all food they find within their own family which at times can be quite large.
 Mice and Rats reproduce rapidly and a female mouse can produce up to 56 offspring annually and a single female Norway Rat can produce over 60 offspring within a year.
 They reproduce year-round in stable environments if inside a home or building with adequate food, water and harborage.
 They enter homes by squeezing through small openings, a mouse a space of 5/16ths of an inch and a rat a 1/2 inch.
 Common entry points are under garage doors, space where the soffit ends near the brick outside, where a central Vac tube enters a home and the Air Conditioner hose from the main unit that goes into the home.